kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

         url(r'', include(frontend_urls)),
     ]

-At the last step, register our flow in the `viewflow.frontend`.
+At the last step, open demo/helloworld/flows.py and register our flow in the `viewflow.frontend`.

 .. code-block:: python